General Tramways Company of Portsmouth

 Operator General Tramways Company of Portsmouth

-Amalgamated August 1883 (with the Gosport Street Tramways Company, the Landport and Southsea Tramways Company, and the Portsmouth Street Tramways Company - all subsidiaries of the Provincial Tramways Company Limited); thereafter worked as the Portsmouth Street Tramways Company
+Amalgamated 1st September 1883 (with the Gosport Street Tramways Company, and the Portsmouth Street Tramways Company - both subsidiaries of the PTCo); thereafter worked as the Portsmouth Street Tramways Company (a newly incorporated company)

 Gauge 4ft 7¾ins (?)